 If you are retained by our firm, our experienced Sarasota drunk driving accident attorneys will thoroughly investigate your crash and create a plan of action to obtain maximum compensation.
 We negotiate with the insurance companies to recover damages and take your case to trial if we think we can achieve better results.
 The civil courts require a lesser burden of proof, so you may recover financial damages even if the drunk driver is ultimately acquitted of the criminal offense of DUI.

 Speeding is a major public safety concern on Florida roadways and common on roads such as I-75, Route 301 and Route 70 in the Sarasota area.
 But nothing feels common about a high-speed collision after you've been injured or a loved one was killed as a result of somebody else's negligence.
 While some drivers might dismiss speeding as a "minor" offense, Farrow & Pulice understands that the dangers of speeding cannot be dismissed.

 More than 100,000 speeding tickets are written nationwide every day.
 One in six drivers receives a speeding ticket every year.
-When automobiles traveling at high speeds collide, the consequences can be especially catastrophic for drivers and passengers.
+When cars traveling at high speeds collide, the consequences can be especially catastrophic for drivers and passengers.
 The significant forces involved in high speed accidents can result in a variety of severe and potentially fatal injuries, from broken bones and whiplash to brain injury or spinal cord injury.

 While posted speed limits help determine the safest speed on Florida roadways, other important factors exist in determining a safe speed of travel.
 Road conditions, weather and traffic volume often play a role in serious high-speed accidents.
 A speeding accident can happen anywhere or anytime and can be just as deadly on rural roads around towns such as Port Charlotte, Venice or Bradenton as major highways across the area.